ngud-119/ng-eCommerce/README.md

-# Back 2 Buy - An Ecommerce App built with using Angular 15 + Tailwind.
+# Back 2 Buy - An Ecommerce Frontend App built with using Angular 15 + Tailwind.

 **To run application follow these steps**